Maren brings you rare or fun recipes and news of funky, out-of-the-way places to dine or buy treats. She is a teacher

 Three Lebanon, PA Candy Sellers Worth Knowing

 Candy stores—could anyone ever have a "bad time" in one?
 Lebanon has three vastly different places to buy delicious candy.
 One is an old-fashioned classic.
 It makes many of its candies and sells them in a wonderful, snug edifice right on Lebanon's main street.
 The next is truly a cottage industry operated from the home of one family for over half a century.
-The last is a gift-type store which distributes candies made by numerous companies in eastern Pennsylvania.
+The last is a gift-type store that distributes candies made by numerous companies in eastern Pennsylvania.

 Van Winkles Homemade Opera Fudge In Lebanon, PA

 Homemade truly means HOME-made for the Van Winkle family.
 They sell one product and it is made in their adjoining homes on a narrow city residential street: 310 and 312 Guilford Street, Lebanon, PA 17046.
 The confection which has brought them local fame is:

-Although they have neither a store "front" nor a web page, word of mouth has proven highly successful for this local candy-maker.
+Although they have neither a store "front" nor a web page, word of mouth has proven highly successful for this local candy maker.
 One can telephone 717-273-1994 and either leave a message or speak with Mrs. Nancy Van Winkle, her husband, or their younger son.
-If someone is home, he or she will tell you if they have your desired quantity and tell you to come over to pick it up.
+If someone is home, they will tell you if they have your desired quantity and tell you to come over to pick it up.

-According to newspaper accounts, Nancy started making the opera fudge in the 1960s to be able to earn money yet stay at home with her children.
-As of 2009, she is still preparing the candy (opera fudge is not a true fudge) by hand beating it—NO electric mixers are used!
-Apparently, the popularity of Van Winkle opera fudge transcends generations, because 50 plus years later, the business is still going strong.
+According to newspaper accounts, Nancy started making opera fudge in the 1960s to be able to earn money yet stay at home with her children.
+As of 2009, she is still preparing the candy (opera fudge is not a true fudge) by hand beating it—no electric mixers are used!
+Apparently, the popularity of Van Winkle opera fudge transcends generations because 50-plus years later, the business is still going strong.

 Two things immediately strike the first-time visitor to Wertz Candies: the charming, old-fashioned shop and the aromas!
 Because they make their own caramel corn from scratch in view of customers, one often breathes in the essence of roasting popcorn bathed in buttery brown sugar.
 Yummm.